-As of April 2014, the Health Program now offers monthly distribution of "Health Link," an easy to use email newsletter, available to any member on request.
+For July 2014, the Health Program offers monthly distribution of "Health Link," an easy to use email newsletter, available to any member on request.

 Welcome to NCSL Health Link, a monthly email featuring NCSL’s new health-related information resources.